do-me/threejs-dem-viewer/README.md

 # Three.js DEM viewer
 A simple three.js app for viewing digital elevation models (DEM) in the browser.
 Purely vibe-coded, some controls not working properly atm.
 Basic functions do work.
-Texture is missing.
 Created this as simple alternative to Aerialod which is unfortunately only available for Windows.

 ## APP: https://do-me.github.io/threejs-dem-viewer/